 I remember being asked by a teacher at about 14 years of age, “So what do you think you want to do as a career when you leave school?”
 This question shocked me, I didn’t have the slightest fucking clue!
 I was 14 years old for god’s’ sake,

 I (over) analyse everything and have always done so, and the more I thought about this question the more it compounded the fact I didn’t know what career I wanted at that time.
-I felt pressured “Well it’s something you need to start thinking about Angus, you will be leaving school in a couple of years and getting a job”
+I felt pressured “Well it’s something you need to start thinking about Milo, you will be leaving school in a couple of years and getting a job”

 “Will I?”
 I obviously had other ideas, I didn’t get a ‘real job’ until I was 31 years old.
 But that’s a story I will tell another time!